oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 ## Task 9: Encoding Data

-In order for a ML model to accept "words", or as we call them, "Strings" or categorical variables, we need to make a conversion from a String into a meaningful thing for the model.
+In order for an ML model to accept "words", or as we call them, "Strings" or categorical variables, we need to make a conversion from a String into a meaningful thing for the model.
 We have to understand that a ML model is just a result of a computer making millions of operations per second; and all these operations are made with numbers.

 Therefore, we'll always need to modify our String columns into numerical columns in one way or the other.
 There are mainly **two** ways to do this:

 - Label encoding: each distinct String / word will be represented by a distinct number.
     > So, imagine we have 5 different Strings, we'll end up with an encoded column with values in the range of [0, 4].
 - One-Hot encoding: this technique creates additional features / columns, based on the number of unique values in the column we're trying to convert.
 In computer terms, it performs a "binary representation" of any String.